 - Account and database management: Users manage accounts and databases through the master instance rather than read-only instances.

 - Whitelist: When read-only instances are created, they automatically copy the whitelist of the master instance, but the whitelists of read-only instances are independent.
-You can modify the whitelists of the read-only instances by referring to Configure a whitelist for an RDS for PPAS instance.
+You can modify the whitelists of the read-only instances by referring to Configure a whitelist for an RDS PPAS instance.

 - Monitoring and alarms: You can monitor system performance indicators, including the disk capacity, IOPS, number of connections, and CPU usage.